neo-ngd/neo-common-plugins/RestServer/README.md

 ﻿# Restful Guidelines
 ## Enabling Services

-Each neo-cli can optionally install Restful plugin to enable related services.
-You can type the following command to install the resuful plugin:
+Each neo-cli can optionally install RestServer plugin to enable restful services.
+You can type the following command to compile the RestServer plugin from the source code:

-`install RestServer`
+`dotnet publish`

+and copy the dll and the configuration file to the `Plugins` folder.
 After installation, you need to restart the neo-cli server for the plugin to take effect.

 Note: You should put the dependency files in the Plugins directory.